Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 - `skipMolecularOrbitals`                &rarr; skips writing molecular-orbital cube files

 #### 3. Running the LOBSTER Calculation

 Once the calculation has finished running and the `lobsterin` file has been written according to your specifications, you can run the LOBSTER post-processing with the command:

 ```bash
 lobster > lobster.out
 ```

 Usually the post-processing take between ~15-20 minutes and can be done in an interactive job.
-If your system is huge or you request a lot of descriptors use the jobLOB.sh file to submit it to queue.
+If your system is huge or you request a lot of descriptors use the jobLOB.sh file to submit it to queue, this can make trouble with `PATH` inheritance be sure to alias your `LOBSTER` executable.

 ## Theory and Further Reading: